fluxninja/aperture/playground/README.md

 - Install tools: `asdf install`

 > Note:
-> Last command will install tools which has been added as plugins and which are defined/versioned in `.tool-versions` file
+> Last command will install tools which have been added as plugins and which are defined/versioned in `.tool-versions` file

 ## Tools used for k8s deployment